skycoin/cx/README.md

 cxt.Compile()
 ```

-The CXContext struct now holds a field representing a heap (a byte
+The CXProgram struct now holds a field representing a heap (a byte
 array) which stores definitions of CX structs' fields.
 The `Compile`
 method looks for every use of a struct field in the program, and
 stores them in the heap.
 The found arguments are changed for offsets